ZeroCool940711/new-frontera/docs/source/topics/run-modes.rst

 Strategy worker instances are assigned to their own part of :term:`spider log`.

-1. Use :setting:`BACKEND` in spider processes set to :class:`MessageBusBackend <frontera.contrib.backends.remote.messgebus.MessageBusBackend>`
+1. Use :setting:`BACKEND` in spider processes set to :class:`MessageBusBackend <new_frontera.contrib.backends.remote.messgebus.MessageBusBackend>`
-2. In DB and SW workers :setting:`BACKEND` should point to :class:`DistributedBackend <frontera.core.components.DistributedBackend>` subclasses.
+2. In DB and SW workers :setting:`BACKEND` should point to :class:`DistributedBackend <new_frontera.core.components.DistributedBackend>` subclasses.
    And selected backend have to be configured.
 3. Every spider process should have it's own :setting:`SPIDER_PARTITION_ID`, starting from 0 to :setting:`SPIDER_FEED_PARTITIONS`.
 Last must be accessible also to all DB worker instances.